-Every press release I’ve read about big Scott Belshaw has been doused heavily in salt.
+Every press release I’ve read about big Scott Belshaw has been heavily doused in salt.
 Frank Maloney is a wise old hand at generating attention for his fighters and he’s used every reference possible to project Belshaw as a raw puncher with a big future.
 Last week Belshaw was calling out Audley Harrison, who for all his vulnerability and idiosyncrasies, would walk through Belshaw in less than a minute.
-Yes, that Audley.

 Having watched Belshaw gain revenge over Daniel Peret, the only man to beat him in 10 paid outings, before the summer break I have to say there is precious little to excite or encourage.
 Following a weekend victory over Cruiserweight Pavol Polakovic in which the youngster was dropped in the 6th, Maloney has, temporarily, agreed.
 Giving the Irishman a public dressing down and questioning the 23-year old’s aptitude for the professional ring.